Gain a solid introduction to woodworking through the construction of a carpenter's stool.

-Learn about joinery techniques, the importance of sharp tools, when to use different kinds of fasteners and adhesives, and basic methods of wood finishing.
-All tools and materials will be provided.
+We'll also focus on joinery techniques, the importance of sharp tools, when to use different kinds of fasteners and adhesives, and basic methods of wood finishing.

 - Learn about the basics of woodworking